 CFTC Chair Michael Selig previewed the move in a Wall Street Journal op-ed on Feb.
 17, writing: "The CFTC will no longer sit idly by while overzealous state governments undermine the agency's exclusive jurisdiction over these markets."
 In a video statement, Selig added: "To those who seek to challenge our authority in this space, let me be clear, we will see you in court."

 The CFTC also withdrew its 2024 proposed rule that would have restricted certain event contracts as "contrary to the public interest" (including those tied to gaming, war, and terrorism), and pulled a 2025 staff advisory that had cautioned exchanges about sports-related contracts.
-Both moves reflect a complete reversal from the agency's prior posture under former Chair Rostin Behnam.
+On March 12, the CFTC's Division of Market Oversight issued a new advisory regarding the listing and trading of event contracts.

 On Feb.
 25, the CFTC's Division of Enforcement issued a separate advisory after Kalshi disclosed two insider trading enforcement actions.
 Kalshi suspended and fined a MrBeast video editor (~$20,000) who traded on non-public information about upcoming video content, and banned a political candidate for five years for betting on his own race.
 Kalshi says it has opened 200 insider trading investigations in the past year, 12 of which are still ongoing.
 The CFTC emphasized it has "full authority to police illegal trading practices occurring on any DCM."